 was required to be sold as part of the divorce settlement

 Closing Costs Covered

 must be applied to the principal balance of the mortgage.
 Loans may not exceed $5,000.00.
-Any potential “cash out” to the purchaser must be returned to BURA and may not be
+Any potential “cash out” to the purchaser must be returned to BURA and may not be released to the

-does not cover reimbursement for funds paid prior to closing and Paid outside of closing (POC), for example: 1st year’s homeowner insurance, home inspection, Bank attorney
+does not cover reimbursement for funds paid prior to closing and Paid outside of closing (POC), for example: 1st year’s homeowner insurance, home inspection, Bank attorney fees